wanderdust/newsletter/content/posts/postgres_replication/index.md

 images: []
 ---

-Replication refers to having copies of your data, so if your database goes down, you still have a backup to prevent data loss.
+Replication refers to having copies or backups of your data, so if your database goes down, you still have a backup to prevent data loss.

 In this post I give an overview of how Postgres handles replication.
-One thing to note is that a lot of the strategies mentioned in this blog are not only applicable to postgres, in fact, they are common techniques used across many database systems.
+One thing to note is that a lot of the strategies mentioned in this blog are not only applicable to postgres but are in fact common to many database systems.

 # Leader-Follower replication strategy